NateEag/how-i-code/content/no-hypotheticals.rst

 poorly-planned venture suffer.

 However, there are precious few ideal markets in the world.
-When such software is produced, some people will use it, no matter how poor it is, usually because their job requires them to.
+When such software is released, some people will use it, no matter how poor it is (usually because their job requires them to).
 Since the tool was not designed to solve their actual problems, their day-to-day interactions with it are a constant struggle.

 When a stakeholder says, "Our users will need to export to Microsoft Office